influxdata/influxdb-client-go/README.md

 }
 ```
 ### Concurrency
 InfluxDB Go Client can be used in a concurrent environment.
-All its functions are thread safe.
+All its functions are thread-safe.

 The best practise is to use a single `Client` instance per server URL.
 This ensures optimized resources usage,
 most importantly reusing HTTP connections.